Disclosure: YoungstownLive is a sponsor of MyOhioFun.com. All opinions are my own.

 Weller Gallery

-The gallery showcases local artists and their works of art.
-The blue “Chihuly” inspired piece, pictured above, was put together by volunteers and contains approximately 750 plastic water bottles that were collected and then colored with permanent markers by hand.
+The day of my visit I was treated to a blue “Chihuly” inspired piece, pictured above, which was put together by volunteers and contains approximately 750 plastic water bottles that were collected and then colored with permanent markers by hand.
 Also included in the piece are three 5ft tomato cages connected together.
 The bottles were wired one at a time to create the remarkable piece of art.
+(2022)

 Antonucci Horticulture Library